UUoocl/UUhimsyPlugin/README.md

 - A settings page to configure OBS, OBS webSocket Server and an OSC Server
 - A command to open the OBS app with launch parameters.
 - A view and commands to add "Tags" to slides
-- Creates a websocket connection between OBS and Apple Shortcuts
+- Commands to creates a websocket connection between
+  - OBS and Apple Shortcuts
-- Creates a websocket connection between OBS and ZoomOSC
+  - OBS and ZoomOSC
-- Creates a websocket connection between OBS and UVC-Util CLI
+  - OBS and UVC-Util CLI

 ![image](https://github.com/user-attachments/assets/4789585c-021e-4a50-ac6d-ee1c19f1913f)